karibou-ch/karibou-ml-navigation/README.md

 * Based on the training data, it would be awesome to get clusters of customers (based on the distance between each)

 ## About the data
-Orders contains all information about user, products, time, etc. Here a small description:
+Orders contains all information about anonymized user, items, issue , time, etc. Here a short description:
 ``` javascript
 {
     "oid": 2000002,